What is the marriage allowance?

 If you're married, you may be eligible for other tax breaks - find out which ones below.

-And you can get a head start on your 2017-18 tax return with the Which? tax calculator.
+And if you pay by self-assessment, you can get a head start on your 2017-18 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.

 Married couple's allowance